 Civil processes are when you get served with legal papers, which can be court orders.
 You can find these by going to the Madison County Sheriff’s office, online or by phone.

 All convicted sex offenders must be registered on the sex offender databases required by the area they live in.
 The people on these databases have been convicted of a sex offense.
 You are able to view sex offenders on the internet, but bear in mind that you will not be able to get the exact address, rather the address block of the address that they registered.

 Court Records are considered public records, so they are accessible to anyone who requests them.
 They include a court case file containing a court docket and all documents filed in the case.
 You are able to access court records via the internet, or at Clerk of Court office in the county where the case was filed.

 Every state maintains a record of a person’s criminal past.
 These state databases are all linked so you are able to track criminal convictions from any other state.
-You are able to go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a completely different state, you might have to pay a fee for a more intensive search.
+You are able to go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a completely different state, you might have to pay a fee for a more intensive search.

 When you look up someone’s criminal record you can find out if a person has ever been arrested, charged or convicted for these crimes: